 NewStore offers an omnichannel store solution for global retail brands.
 Its integration layer is running fully on serverless.
 NewStore uses Dashbird to get full visibility of its own and its customers’ integrations were running.

-Brisk Voyage have saved 10% on their AWS Lambda bill since joining Dashbird
+Brisk Voyage saved 10% on their AWS Lambda bill with Dashbird

 Brisk Voyage, a USA-based metasearch engine for travel scrapes over 300,000 flight prices per day and has managed to save 10% on their Lambda bill with the help of Dashbird.